Webflow sync, pageviews & more.

 Summary

-To create a highlighted text effect in Webflow, wrap your target phrase in a span, assign a custom class, and style it with a background color and padding.
-This gives you complete control over the highlight appearance without using custom code.
+To create a highlighted text effect in Webflow, wrap your text in a Span, apply a custom class, and style it with a background color and padding.
+This method is clean, responsive, and easy to animate if desired.

 Rate this answer